-For these services, GCP and AWS charges on the per-GB-per-month basis and the price may change depending on the region.
+For these services, Google Cloud and AWS charge on a per-GB-per-month basis, and the price may change depending on the region.

-To store your application data that is not being used cost-effectively, GCP offers Cloud Storage Nearline storage service and AWS offers Amazon S3 Standard-IA and One Zone-IA.
+To store your application data that is not being used cost-effectively, Google Cloud offers Cloud Storage Nearline storage service, and AWS offers Amazon S3 Standard-IA and One Zone-IA.

-These services are enhanced versions of cloud storage in GCP and Amazon S3 in AWS that can help you in reducing the storage cost.
+These services are enhanced versions of cloud storage in Google Cloud and Amazon S3 in AWS that can reduce the storage cost.
 These storage services make backups wherein you can access data once a month.
-GCP Cloud Storage Nearline can deploy data at a multi-regional and regional level, but AWS uses S3 Standard-IA for regional deployments and S3 One Zone-IA for zonal deployments.
+Google Cloud Storage Nearline can deploy data at a multi-regional and regional level, but AWS uses S3 Standard-IA for regional deployments and S3 One Zone-IA for zonal deployments.

-Here are the summarized features of GCP’s Cloud Storage Nearline storage service vs Amazon S3 Standard-IA and One Zone-IA.
+Here are the summarized features of Google Cloud Storage Nearline storage service vs. Amazon S3 Standard-IA and One Zone-IA.